fallahi-sichani-lab/4i-Protocols-Scripts/Fixed Cell Culture: Image Processing/README.md

 	<ins>**2.9 First OverlayOutline module**:</ins> Overlay `Hoechst_Times30` image with the outline of nuclei (from IdentifyPrimaryObjects module) and name the output image as `Hoechst_Nuclei_overlay`.

 	<ins>**2.10 First SaveImages module**:</ins> Save the `Hoechst_Nuclei_overlay` image.
 These images should be used to check for proper nuclei segmentation after the analysis is done.
-It is important to check every image, because a segmentation may work for majority of the images and not work for a few.
+It is important to check every image, because a segmentation method may work well for the majority of the images and not work for a few images.

 	 <img width="400" alt="r02c02f01_round1-ch1sk1fk1fl1_Round1_Seg" src="https://github.com/fallahi-sichani-lab/4i-Protocols-Scripts/assets/107584055/fc74686a-3385-49e3-8de1-937eba281f6a">